Role of the Board and Management

 GWA continues to support a progressive approach to embedding diversity in the organisation, and our Diversity and Inclusion Policy is available on the Group’s website.

 Performance Evaluation – Directors

 The Nomination and Remuneration Committee conducts an annual evaluation of the performance of the Board, the Board Committees and the individual Board members to determine whether they are functioning effectively by reference to current good practice.
 The performance evaluation is conducted by the Chairman of the Board through open discussions with the Board members and detailed questionnaires as required.
 Any issues or improvement opportunities identified from the performance evaluation are actioned.

-During FY16 a performance evaluation of the Board was conducted by the Chairman in accordance with the evaluation process.
+During FY18 a performance evaluation of the Board was conducted by the Chairman in accordance with the evaluation process.

-Performance reviews of senior executives are conducted formally on a bi-annual basis.
-The performance review process is critical to the development of senior executives and enables performance issues to be addressed.
+Performance reviews of executives are conducted formally on a bi-annual basis.
+The performance review process is critical to the development of executives and enables performance issues to be addressed.
 The Group has identified core competencies for the key roles in the organisation and these are incorporated into individual job descriptions.
-During the performance review process, the performance of senior executives is assessed against the business objectives and core competencies.
+During the performance review process, the performance of executives is assessed against the business objectives, core competencies and personal goals.

-Measurable personal financial and business improvement goals are established during the performance review process and the achievement of the personal goals is incorporated into the Group’s Short Term Incentive Plan as outlined in the Remuneration Report.
+Measurable personal financial and business improvement goals are established during the performance review process which are aligned with the Group’s strategy and priorities.
+The achievement of both financial and personal goals is incorporated into the Group’s Short-Term Incentive Plan as outlined in the Remuneration Report.

-During FY16 performance reviews of senior executives were conducted in accordance with the performance review process.
+During FY18 performance reviews of executives were conducted in accordance with the performance review process.